-Perth Zoo’s award-winning Native Species Breeding Program breeds threatened Western Australian fauna for release into natural habitat as part of species recovery plans led by the Department of Parks and Wildlife.
+Perth Zoo’s award-winning Native Species Breeding Program breeds threatened Western Australian fauna for release into natural habitat as part of species recovery plans led by Parks and Wildlife.
 The program includes:

 Since 1992, more than 2700 animals bred at Perth Zoo have been released into the wild as part of recovery programs for threatened native species (figure as at September 2014).

 Part of the Native Species Breeding Program’s work is to research the reproductive biology, growth and development of these threatened species to assist with the recovery and conservation efforts.